 Customize your pacing

 The secret to learning a new idiom is to go at the pace that best suits your needs!
 Taking a class with other students can have an adverse effect on learners.
 They might feel that the remaining students are too slow or too fast.
-As a result, we believe that private lessons are the perfect solution!
+As a result, we believe that private lessons are the perfect solution (especially from level A2 on)!

 Find a partner